peterchettiar/DEngZoomCamp_2025/Module-2-orchestration-airflow/README.md

       GOOGLE_APPLICATION_CREDENTIALS: /.google/credentials/google_credentials.json
       AIRFLOW_CONN_GOOGLE_CLOUD_DEFAULT: 'google-cloud-platform://?extra__google_cloud_platform__key_path=/.google/credentials/google_credentials.json'
       ```
-    * Add 2 new additional environment variables for your GCP project ID and the GCP bucket that Terraform should have created [in the previous lesson](1_intro.md#creating-gcp-infrastructure-with-terraform).
+    * Add 2 new additional environment variables for your GCP project ID and the GCP bucket that Terraform should have created in the previous lesson.
 You can find this info in your GCP project's dashboard.
       ```yaml
       GCP_PROJECT_ID: '<your_gcp_project_id>'
       GCP_GCS_BUCKET: '<your_bucket_id>'
       ```
     * Change the `AIRFLOW__CORE__LOAD_EXAMPLES` value to `'false'`.
 This will prevent Airflow from populating its interface with DAG examples.
-1. You may find a modified `docker-compose.yaml` file [in this link](../2_data_ingestion/airflow/docker-compose.yaml).
 1. Additional notes:
     * The YAML file uses [`CeleryExecutor`](https://airflow.apache.org/docs/apache-airflow/stable/executor/celery.html) as its executor type, which means that tasks will be pushed to workers (external Docker containers) rather than running them locally (as regular processes).
 You can change this setting by modifying the `AIRFLOW__CORE__EXECUTOR` environment variable under the `x-airflow-common` environment definition.